 - Repetitive Buying – It does not focus on one-time selling rather once it provides customer satisfaction it is consistently involved in making customers’ needs relevant products.
 And, it is the fact that when customers are highly satisfied they surely make repetitive business.

-- Long-Term Success – Businesses that adopt this marketing idea are focused on building strong relationships with customers they just do not focus on the present need and satisfaction of people they additionally plan consistently deliver the same satisfaction and value in later days.
+- Long-Term Success – Businesses that adopt this marketing idea are focused on building strong relationships with customers they just do not focus on the present need and satisfaction of people They additionally plan to consistently deliver the same satisfaction and value in later days.

 - Good Public Image – Customers always remember the product or business which is a great source of their satisfaction.